 - EventListener> listenerClass)", Section 4.4.3.4, "<T extends EventListener> void createListener(Class<T> clazz)", Section 8.1.4, "@WebListener" and Section 15.5, "Annotations and Resource Injection". - 7.
 Section 5.1, "Buffering".
 And javadoc of ServletResponse.
 Clarified the behavior of ServletResponse.reset. - 8.
 Section 6.2.1, "Filter Lifecycle" (4).
 Required filters and servlet processing in the same thread. - 9.
 Section 7.2, "Creating a Session".
 Add change session id. - 10.
 Section 8.1, "Annotations and pluggability", Section 8.2.1, "Modularity of web.xml" and Section 1.6.1, "Processing annotations".
 Clarify the behavior of metadata-complete. - 11.
-Section 8.1.1, "@WebServlet" on page 8-65".
+Section 8.1.1, "@WebServlet".
 Programmatically adding servlet with a name different from that specified in annotation. - 12.
 Section 8.2.2, "Ordering of web.xml and web-fragment.xml" and Section 8.2.4, "Shared libraries / runtimes pluggability".
 The processing of HandlesTypes annotation is applied irrespective to setting of metadata-complete. - 13.
 Section 8.2.3, "Assembling the descriptor from web.xml, web-fragment.xml and annotations".
 Clarify the order in which listeners are invoked. - 14.
 Section 8.2.4, "Shared libraries / runtimes pluggability"Clarify the creation of instance of ServletCotnainerInitilizer. - 15.
 Section 9.4, "The Forward Method".
 Clarified the behavior of the response when the request is put in asynchronous mode. - 16.
 TABLE 11-2.
 Add a "Changes to id" events. - 17.
+Section 10.9.2, "Error Pages" and Section 14.4, "Deployment Descriptor Diagram".
+Add description for default error page. - 18.
 Section 11.3.3, "Listener Registration".
-Add "corresponding to given events". - 18.
+Add "corresponding to given events". - 19.
+Section 12.2, "Specification of Mappings".
+Clarify the behavior of servlets mapped to the same url-pattern. - 20.
 Section 15.3.1, "Propagation of Security Identity in EJBTM Calls".
-Explicitly mentioned the Servlet.init and Servlet.destroy. - 19.
-Section 15.5.15, "Managed Beans and JSR 299 requirements" on page 15-191.
-Add httpUpgradeHandler. - 20.
-Added generic in ServletRequestWrapper, ServletResponseWrapper and HandlesTypes. - 21.
-Javadoc of HttpServletResponse.sendRedirect: Supported network-path reference. - 22.
+Explicitly mentioned the Servlet.init and Servlet.destroy. - 21.
+Section 15.5.15, "Managed Beans and JSR 299 requirements".
+Add HttpUpgradeHandler. - 22.
+Added generic in ServletRequestWrapper, ServletResponseWrapper and HandlesTypes.

+- 23. Javadoc of HttpServletResponse.sendRedirect: Supported network-path reference. - 24.
 Add new methods ServletRequest.getContentLengthLong and ServletResponse.setContentLengthLong.